How Do You Manage Knee Pain and Swelling Effectively?

 Elevation

-Resting with your leg elevated above the level of your heart helps fluid drain away from the knee.
-Even 20 - 30 minutes a few times a day can make a noticeable difference in the early stages of a knee injury or post-surgical recovery.
+Resting with your leg elevated above the level of your heart can help fluid drain away from the knee and reduce swelling.

 When Is Self-Management Not Enough for Knee Pain?